felipecesr/felipecesar.dev/posts/react-com-tdd-buscando-dados-de-uma api.md

   ...
 });
 ```

-> The async form of act does the same two things that the sync form does, but it also flushes the current runtime task queue.
-For those of you who have been doing this manually before React 16.9, this is equivalent to calling await new Promise(setTimeout).

 Agora o teste está passando, mas ainda tem warnings sendo exibidos.
 Isso acontece porque agora os testes anteriores também precisam do `act`.